TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 - Sacred polygon and star templates are available
 - Tree of Life variation templates are available
 - Other key sacred geometry templates are available
+- Each template specifies its default layer or group

 **Dependencies:** 6.2, Chapter 3